-- People, phones and cars will soon be able to position themselves with accuracy of 5-10 cm anywhere, anytime in Australia
+- People, phones and cars will soon be able to position themselves with accuracy of 10 cm (or better) anywhere, anytime in Australia

 - The Australian Geospatial Reference System is currently limited in our ability to provide Findable, Accessible, Interoperable and Reusable (FAIR) data